A characterisation of linear repetitivity for cut and project sets with general polytopal windows: Introduction

 Characterising {\LR} for cut and project sets in full generality is difficult because of the degrees of freedom involved, such as in the choice of the window.
-However, in recent work \cite{KoiWalI,KoiWalII}, the problem was settled for Euclidean cut and project sets with convex polytopal windows, satisfying an additional condition of `weak homogeneity', meaning that the supporting hyperplanes of the window are in some sense mutually commensurate with the projection of the lattice to internal space.
+However, in recent work \cite{KoiWalI,KoiWalII}, the problem was settled for Euclidean cut and project sets with convex polytopal windows, satisfying an additional condition of `weak homogeneity' (Definition \ref{def: homogeneous}), meaning that the supporting hyperplanes of the window are in some sense mutually commensurate with the projection of the lattice to internal space.
 This result greatly generalises the main result of \cite{HayKoiWal18}, on `cubical windows', and also covers the widely studied canonical cut and project sets, those with Euclidean total space, lattice \(\Z^k\) and window the projection of the unit hypercube \([0,1]^k\) to the internal space (provided the lattice projects densely to the internal space).
-For cut and project sets with Euclidean internal space, {\LR} requires the window to be polytopal or have self-similar fractal boundary (Rauzy fractals being important examples \cite{Pyt02,BaaGri20,BPfG21}), as one needs large overlaps of the boundary with itself under translation to avoid producing many acceptance domains and thus high complexity (concepts that are explained later in this article).
+For cut and project sets with Euclidean internal space, it seems that {\LR} (and even low complexity, see below) requires the window to either be polytopal or have fractal boundary (Rauzy fractals being important examples \cite{Pyt02,BaaGri20,BPfG21}), as one needs large overlaps of the boundary with itself under translation to avoid producing many acceptance domains and thus high complexity, concepts that are explained later in this article.
 So we consider the resolution of the polytopal window case as a significant milestone.